branavann/ReactIntroduction/README.md

 # ReactIntroduction

 Embarking on a journey to learn blockchain development.
-Currently familiarzing myself with React to create a front-end application to support various ethereum contracts.
+Currently familiarizing myself with React to create a front-end application to support various ethereum contracts.

 ## Present Goals: